 5.4.4 Annual TCR Awards

 Simultaneously feasible TCRs are awarded based upon the TCR Bid prices such that the total TCR auction value is maximized.
-TCRs associated with LTCRs result from ARRs that automatically become Self-Converted TCRs for settlement purposes.
-Self-Converted TCRs not associated with LTCRs are evaluated simultaneously with submitted TCR Bids and Offers.
+Self-Converted TCRs are evaluated simultaneously with submitted TCR Bids and Offers.
 In the event there is a tie during the SFT, the competing bids and offers will be awarded pro rata based on their impact(s) to the constraint(s).
 Auction Clearing Prices (ACP) are calculated for each Settlement Location using the formula for the Marginal Congestion Component as described under Section 4.5.4.1.2 (MCCi = - ( Sensik * SPk )).

 For example, if we assume a 3 bus system (Bus A, B and C) and Bus A is the Reference Bus, we can calculate the ACP at Bus B as follows: